-The news is actually good about schizophrenia and its treatment.
+There really is good news about schizophrenia and its treatment.
 It might be possible to eliminate schizophrenia altogether, as you’ll read in these pages.
-The modern medical science about avoiding schizophrenia is finding many new insights.
-And the medicines to treat existing schizophrenia keep getting better.
-So take heart that all is well and getting better, even though it’s true that schizophrenia is a brain in trouble.
-As always, we remain on your side to praise what works, debunk anything that doesn’t work, and encourage you to better health and better care.
+The modern medical science in this area is about stopping schizophrenia before it starts.
+And the medications available to treat existing schizophrenia keep getting better.
+New approaches with medications seek to treat the positive, the negative, and the cognitive symptoms, not just the psychosis.
+So take heart that it’s all good and getting better.
+As always, we remain on your side to praise what works, debunk anything that doesn’t work, and advocate for better medical care and better health outcomes.

 Articles related to Schizophrenia: